Jxck1e/Jxck1e.github.io/console.md

 Wheels and Chassis

 ## Process of Building The car
 From assembling the chassis to programming the sensors, every step was a challenge.
-This project helped us learn about:
+This project helped us learn about

 Writing code to program the Raspberry Pi
 Testing and debugging hardware and software